Haunted Twins

 I could smell the faint odor of the punch we had drunk on her breath, and was wondering if my breath smelled the same when she kissed me again.

 It was another French kiss, and it just kept going on.
-I realized I had an erection, and that she had to feel it pressed against her groin, but she didn't pull away.
+I realized I had an erection, and that she must feel it pressed against her groin, but she didn't pull away.

 Time seemed to be suspended and we kept kissing each other eagerly.
 This was so different than our usual behavior, and yet it felt normal, somehow.